Clapton, London: Sport

-Clapton F.C. was the original local football team, being formed in 1878.
-Clapton Community FC split from Clapton F.C. in 2018, and are based in Walthamstow.
-Leyton Orient, founded in 1881 and playing as Clapton Orient were based in the area, before moving to Leyton in 1937.
+Two of East London’s oldest sports clubs were founded in Clapton before moving a short distance across the Lower Lea where they continue to compete.
+Clapton Orient were founded in 1881 before moving to Leyton in 1937 and becoming known as Leyton Orient.
+Clapton F.C., formed in 1878 and moved to the Old Spotted Dog Ground, in Forest Gate, West Ham in 1887.
+Clapton Community FC split from Clapton F.C. in 2018 but continue to play at the Old Spotted Dog Ground.

 Education

 Secondary schools in the area include Clapton Girls' Academy and Mossbourne Community Academy.
 Mossbourne is located on the site of the former Hackney Downs School.
 'BSix Sixth Form College is a sixth form college on a site near the Lea Bridge Roundabout.